kexinchu/paper-manager/MLLM/Paper-List.md

 - Observation in MLLM (Attention Patterns)
     - recent tokens have high attention scores
-    - tokens converted from videos typically receive high attention scores
+    - <span style="color:red;">tokens converted from videos typically receive high attention scores</span>
         - In some VLMs, the initial tokens of the video even share over 40% of attention scores
         - But since the position of videos is unknown beforehand in the multi-round conversation, an effective method is required to identify important visual tokens dynamically.
     - high attention scores are also distributed among tokens scattered in the sequence.
 These tokens are attended to for dozens or hundreds of decoding steps